New Harbour, Newfoundland and Labrador: Archaeological site

 At excavations like Anderson's Cove near New Harbour, evidence points to it being home to the Dorset culture, maritime archaic First Nations and the Beothuk people some thousands of years ago.
 The first people to live in Newfoundland, the Maritime Archaic Indians arriving on the island about 5000 years ago and seem to have disappeared around 3200 years ago.
 In the summer of 1993, Dr. Paul Bonisteel, a resident of New Harbour, was walking in Anderson's Cove, located about a mile (1.6 km) northeast of Dildo Island between the communities of New Harbour and Dildo, when he discovered a large Maritime Archaic stone axe eroding from the bank above the beach.

 In the fall of 1995, the BTHC undertook an archaeological survey of Anderson's Cove and in 1996 some preliminary excavations were conducted.
 Fragments of stone tools and flakes were found scattered over a large area but no camp site was discovered.
 It may be that there is an Archaic camp site at Anderson's Cove and it has yet to be discovered.
 On the other hand, it is possible that the camp has been washed into the sea over the more than 3000 years since the site was abandoned.
 While none of the artifacts found at Anderson's Cove allow us to say when the site was first occupied, a Maritime Archaic spear point found in Collier Bay, roughly 6 miles (9.6 km) to the west of Anderson's Cove, dates to about 4500 years ago and it seems likely that Anderson's Cove was occupied around the same time.

 Geography

 New Harbour, Trinity Bay is in Newfoundland within Subdivision E of Division No. 1.

 Demographics

 As a designated place in the 2016 Census of Population conducted by Statistics Canada, New Harbour, Trinity Bay recorded a population of 491 living in 207 of its 236 total private dwellings, a change of from its 2011 population of 501.
 With a land area of 11.83 km2, it had a population density of in 2016.

 Government

 New Harbour, Trinity Bay is a local service district (LSD) that is governed by a committee responsible for the provision of certain services to the community.
-The chair of the LSD committee is Brian Cranford.
+The current chairperson of the LSD committee is Fred Woodman.